-The Mental Health of the older adults service is a dedicated service of adults aged 65 and older available on an inpatient or day care service basis.
+The Mental Health of the older adults service is a dedicated service for adults aged 65 and older available on an inpatient, day care service or Dean Clinic basis.

 The team cares for people over the age of 65 with mental health problems and illness, including depression, anxiety disorders, substance use disorders, dementia, schizophrenia and bipolar disorder.

 The older adult (Evergreen) team is multidisciplinary consisting of consultant psychiatrists, registrars, nursing staff, counsellors, social workers, psychologists and occupational therapists.

 The mental health of older adults programme specialises in the mental healthcare of the elderly with a focus on depression and dementia in later life.The overall aims of the service are to facilitate and promote wellness and functional independence.
 While individual service user’s difficulties are taken into account, intervention is always focused on the restoration, rehabilitation and compensation of their skills.